hvaz/crypto-fun/README.md

                         test_hold
   --updating_stat UPDATING_STAT
-                        Parameter to indicate whether stat strategy should update parameters often or not --ema_short EMA_SHORT_FACTOR
+                        Parameter to indicate whether stat strategy should update parameters often or not.
+Default value is TRUE --ema_short EMA_SHORT_FACTOR
                         Parameter indicating short_factor parameter to be
                         passed to test_ema